The Difference Between A Hurricane, Typhoon, And Cyclone

 3) Late Arrival Or Weak Monsoons

 A monsoon season that arrives a few weeks late can have a severe effect on the growth and success of Kharif (rice, Jowar, maize, etc. planted at the beginning of the rainy season) crops.
-A whole season with very low monsoon rainfalls can lead to complete crop failure.
+A whole season with very low monsoon rainfall can lead to complete crop failure.

-Take into consideration the fact that 70% of India's population relies on agriculture, and 58% of the country's employment comes from the agricultural sector.
-It highlights the importance of a monsoon season with enough rainfall to the whole subcontinent.
+Take into consideration the fact that 70% of India’s population relies on agriculture, and 58% of the country’s employment comes from the agricultural sector.
+It highlights the importance of a monsoon season with enough rainfall across the whole subcontinent.

 Conclusion